 We need an all-of-the-above approach to energy, which includes more American produced oil, natural gas, coal and nuclear power, along with alternative sources that show a return on our investment.

-By harnessing America’s energy capabilities, we could lower prices, create jobs, reduce our dependence on foreign oil, and raise revenue to help tackle the $17.5 trillion national debt.
+By harnessing America’s energy capabilities, we could lower prices, create jobs, reduce our dependence on foreign oil, and raise revenue to help tackle the debt burden in Washington.
 The more energy we produce in America, the stronger we will be as a nation.

 Click HERE to join my Energy Advisory Committee.